 ODroid Xu4 ($ 60)

-The latest version of it ODroid, built to run open-source versions of Android, packs a serious punch thanks to a cooling fan on top of Samsung's 8-core CPU.
-Although it costs almost twice as much as the Pi 3B, it includes twice the RAM, audio ports and Micro-HDMI.
+The latest version of it ODroid, built to accept open-source versions of Android, packs a serious device thanks to a cooling fan on Samsung's 8-core CPU.
+Although its price is almost double that of the Pi 3B, it includes twice the RAM, audio ports and Micro-HDMI.
 Storage is via the built-in MicroSD card slot.
-Its large size and extra fan ventilation might make it less ideal for small builds, but it's still an Android PC that can run with just one screen, a and a mouse.
+Its large size and extra fan ventilation may make it less ideal for small constructions, but it is still an Android PC that can run with only one screen, one keyboard and one mouse.

 CHIP Pro Dev Kit ($ 50)

-CHIP Pro contains one -core 1GHz ARM processor, up to 512MB RAM memory, as well as Wi-Fi and Bluetooth.
+CHIP Pro contains a single-core 1GHz ARM processor, up to 512MB of RAM, as well as Wi-Fi and Bluetooth.
 But in development kit version worth $ 50, you will have power supply and data access via a USB as well as a standard headphone jack.
 It is an ideal choice if you want to build something small in size.

 NanoPC-T3 ($ 59)